cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-digital-integrity.md

 This aligns well with the idea of digital integrity: you remain in control of what information you disclose, effectively balancing freedom of expression with accountability.
 When anonymity is necessary - such as whistleblowing or participating in political debates - these technologies allow you to share what's legally required while keeping your identity safe.

+#### Level Playing Fields

+We need a regulatory requirement for **structural neutrality** in our digital bill of rights.
+This requirement applies to the places where we try to make sense of the world - whether online or offline.

+Structural neutrality parallels the philosophical principle of [universality](https://en.wikipedia.org/wiki/Universality_(philosophy)).
+It ensures that, for all similarly situated individuals - regardless of culture, race, sex, religion, nationality, sexual orientation, gender identity, or any other distinguishing feature - the "rules of the game" remain the same.
+This principle is why the Roman goddess Justitia is depicted with a blindfold, symbolizing that justice should be applied impartially, without regard to wealth, power, or any other status.

+The "places in which we try to make sense of the world" can be thought of as **marketplaces of ideas**, such as universities, research institutions, and social media platforms.
+These are the environments in which we discuss, debate, and explore different perspectives.

+Algorithms, however, must not be designed to systematically target or punish certain people or ideas.
+Otherwise, we end up in a loop like this:
+- You're a bad person because you are spreading misinformation.
+- How do we know it's misinformation?
+- Because it violates the scientific consensus[^scientificconsensus].
+- How do we know what the scientific consensus really is?
+- Because all these scientists are saying the same thing.
+- Yes, but you've just told me you target anyone who strays from that consensus.
+So I have no way of knowing what the consensus would look like otherwise!

+If we punish people just for disagreeing, we create an echo chamber.
+We never truly discover if there's a different perspective or a new insight that could enrich our understanding.

+The basic point is that level playing fields are the sine qua non of the modern world.
+There's a reason this principle is so foundational and it's about the best we're ever going to do: letting competition unfold on a level playing field works in science, politics, and markets.
+It works across everything.
+It's the best way to let people figure out what's true, in a system that isn't biased from the start.

+> In the realm of computer science, "algorithmic fairness" explores how automated decision-making can inadvertently create or reinforce biases.
+> Ensuring structural neutrality means designing algorithms so that all users - and their ideas - are handled equally, without hidden or discriminatory filters.

+In summary that is why we need a regulatory requirement for **structural neutrality** in our digital bill of rights, particularly for the algorithms governing our marketplaces of ideas.

 ## Conclusion

 As our lives and identities increasingly extend into the digital realm, the concept of **digital integrity** becomes more important than ever.